signalfx/integrations/gateway/README.md

         "SpanNameReplacementBreakAfterMatch": false
     }

-##### Add tags to Spans
+##### Add Tags to Spans

 The SignalFx listener has the ability to add tags to every span that passes through it.
 `AdditionalSpanTags` defines a set of tag name/value pairs that will be included on every span.

-Warning: The tags defined by `AdditionalSpanTags` will overwrite any existing values that are using the same tag name
+Warning: The tags defined by `AdditionalSpanTags` will overwrite any existing values that are using the same tag name.

     {
         "Type": "signalfx",